Oaklawn Racing Casino Resort: Physical attributes

 Oaklawn's dirt track is one mile in circumference, with a chute in the backstretch permitting sprint races at 6 furlongs.
 Oaklawn, like a few other US racetracks, employs two finish lines.
 Since the distance from the main finish line to the start of the first turn is very short, races at one mile start and end at the 1/16th pole.
 This reduces the length of the stretch from the usual 1,155 feet to 825 feet.

 The original clubhouse was designed by Chicago architect Zachary Taylor Davis in 1904, who would later design Chicago's Old Comiskey Park and Wrigley Field.
 The track buildings have undergone many renovations, and updated barns provide stabling for the horses.

 In 2008, Oaklawn began a $3 million addition to accommodate casino-style slot machines, poker tables, and an Instant Racing complex.
 The casino addition made Oaklawn the largest gambling facility in the state of Arkansas.

 Casino

 Until 2019, the state of Arkansas did not allow traditional slot machines.
 All games offered were "electronic games of skill," which was defined by section 10.17 of the Final Rules of the Arkansas Racing Commission Regulations for Franchise Holders Operating Electronic Games of skill as "game(s) played through any electronic device or machine that affords an opportunity for the exercise of skill or judgment where the outcome is not completely controlled by chance alone."

 On April 1, 2019, Oaklawn became a full casino under Amendment 100 to the Constitution of Arkansas, approved by voters in 2018.
-It has since added live table games—blackjack, craps, roulette, and other games of chance—plus sports wagering and Las Vegas-style slot machines.
+It has since added live table games—blackjack, craps, roulette, and other games of chance—plus sports wagering and slot machines.